-Technology, Media, and Telecommunications Bookmark has been added
+Deloitte India Tax Publication for Technology, Media, and Telecommunications Industry India has been saved

 We are delighted to introduce you to our special tax publication for the Indian Telecommunication, Media, and Technology (TMT) industry.